Barden Family Private Papers

 Scope and Contents

 The Barden [Bardin] family were planters who farmed in the Sampson and Duplin County area of Southeastern North Carolina before and after the Civil War.
 While this collection contains few items of correspondence, the contents provide a wealth of economic information.
-The many receipts for mercantile transactions, medical bills, blacksmith jobs, hire and sale of slaves, land sales, tax payments as well as wills and estate papers provide a clear picture of the varied and comprehensive economic activities of the family.
+The many receipts for mercantile transactions, medical bills, blacksmith jobs, hire and sale of enslaved persons, land sales, tax payments, as well as wills and estate papers provide a clear picture of the varied and comprehensive economic activities of the family.

 John Barden (1797-1855) continued the family's prosperous course; he administered his parents' estates and served as guardian of the minor heirs of his older brother Sherwood.
 In 1840 Everett G. Barden, son of Ephraim and Nancy, was obliged contemplate a suit to compel his brother John, executor of the estate to release his rightful share.
 Upon John Barden's death in 1856, he owned twenty-two slaves and, aside from substantial bequests to his sons, bequeathed his two daughters five slaves and $1175 each.